vanyle/amadeus/docs/kafka_format.md

 ## Output of filtering/Input of enrichment

-Same as format as previous, just drop the filtered searches
+Same format as previous, just drop the filtered searches

 Topic name is `filtered_recos`